AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 The parameters `link-profile`, `already-installed-capacity` and `already-installed-link-profile` are used to define the link between:

-- the capacity installed by **Antares-Xpansion**, and
+- the capacity installed by Antares-Xpansion, and

-- the capacity actually available in the ANTARES study, hour by hour and in both directions of the link concerned.
+- the capacity actually available in the Antares study, hour by hour and in both directions of the link concerned.

 - Note that these parameters are only useful if the candidates are